-Eventually, the idea of creating a monument began circulating and the Neighborhood Association decided to raise funds to make the concept a reality.
+Eventually, the idea of creating a monument began circulating.
+The Neighborhood Association decided to raise funds to make the concept a reality.
 They established a fund at the Community Foundation and started fundraising.
-In addition to $5 and $10 donations, the Neighborhood Association reached out to area foundations, businesses and community leaders in their fundraising efforts.
-Most people were eager to help to make the monument idea a reality.
+In addition to $5 and $10 donations received, the Neighborhood Association reached out to area foundations, businesses and community leaders in their fundraising efforts.
+Most people were eager to help make the monument idea a reality.

 Gary Ficken, Founder and President of Bimm Ridder, identifies his business as a flood victim.
 “Our business was destroyed,” he says.
 “Our building had to be torn down, and we took a million dollar loss.”
 As a result, Gary felt compelled to do something to memorialize the loss.
 “Often, unless you’re a victim, something like this is just a news story.”

-Lu Baron, who was serving as a county supervisor in 2008, also supported the memorial fundraiser.
+Lu Barron, who was serving as a Linn County Supervisor in 2008, also supported the memorial fundraiser.
 “One thing I always noticed was that a lot of the people in the northwest neighborhood lived there for their entire lives,” she explains.
-“Some people lived in homes that had been built by their grandparents,” Lu says that because of the longevity of so many of the residents’ families, it is a very close-knit neighborhood.
+“Some people lived in homes that had been built by their grandparents.”
+Lu says that because of the longevity of so many of the residents’ families, it is a very close-knit neighborhood.

-The purpose of the West Side Rising monument is to celebrate the history and culture of the hard-working people of the historic Time Check neighborhood of the northwest side of Cedar Rapids with a memorial.
-Supporters saw a need for art to beautify the area to encourage future development and for the public to enjoy.
+The purpose of the West Side Rising monument is to celebrate the history and culture of the hard-working people of the historic Time Check neighborhood of the northwest side of Cedar Rapids.
+Supporters saw a need for art to beautify the area, to encourage future development and for the public to enjoy.
 West Side Rising is a tall and beautiful piece of art designed by Novak Design.
 The memorial stands 25 feet tall with a 30 foot print.
 It is positioned at O Avenue and 6th Street NW on the dry side of the future river wall.
-The monument is part of a plaza at the gateway to the greenway with benches and brick pavers.
+The monument is part of a plaza with benches and brick pavers.
 Supporters and funders hope the plaza will be an area for reflection and gathering for the community.

-The monument was unveiled in a ceremony for the ten year anniversary of the devastating flood.
+The monument was unveiled in a ceremony honoring the ten year anniversary of the devastating flood.

 “It’s lovely,” says Lu, reflecting on her first viewing of the monument.
 “It’s a gateway; it captures the river and the houses that are no longer.”